OnsideFC/ExpectedPoints/ReadMe.md

 Url: https://scoreboardjournalism.wordpress.com/2012/09/01/how-to-avoid-rank-journalism-a-simple-expected-points-model/

+##### Data

+using data from football-data.co.uk for the results, fixtures and betting odds.
+We have used Bet 365 (B365) for the odds in the football data files.

+Presumably in real world or publishavle data you would average to odds from all the available bookmarkers in the file to have a fairer reflection of the odds and therefore expected points

 ##### Demo

 See the attached demo.csv whereby we have applied the above methodology to some premier league results, showing the working out and then the total expected points per game for the home (xPTSh) and away team (xPTSa)